nirlipo/personal-web/content/project/paas/index.md

 The service provides a queue manager to control a set of workers, which can easily be extended with one of several planners available in [PLANUTILS](https://github.com/AI-Planning/planutils).

-PaaS is designed to overcome the limitations of the existing online [solver.planning.domains](solver.planning.domains) interface and widen the adoption of planning
+PaaS is designed to overcome the limitations of the Legacy online [solver.planning.domains](solver.planning.domains/legacy) interface and widen the adoption of planning.
+The current API is has been exposed through [http://paas-uom.org:5001/](http://paas-uom.org:5001/) and currently deployed packages are listed here: [https://paas-uom.org:5001/package](https://paas-uom.org:5001/package).
+The solvers can be used through the [https://editor.planning.domains/](https://editor.planning.domains/).

 ## Demo Video
 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/7d72759cd71c47db9032970fddcb3e71" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>